codechapin/mlir-examples/README.md

 # MLIR Examples

-This repository contains MLIR (Multi-Level Intermediate Representation) examples that can be helpful for writing a programming language.
+This repository contains MLIR  examples that can be helpful for writing a programming language.

+MLIR (Multi-Level Intermediate Representation) is an LLVM project made to address some of the shortcomings of LLVM IR.
+Many languages using LLVM as a backend (e.g. Swift, Rust) have have resorted to defining their own IRs because dropping all the way down to LLVM IR loses almost all of a language’s semantics.

-Note that it's recommended to use the C++ API, or the C bindings.
+Note that the recommendation is to use the C++ API, or bindings for a language (C, Python, etc.).
 Writing the MLIR without using the provided APIs can be daunting.
 So, these examples are for educational purposes only.

 MLIR concepts: